mongodb/specifications/source/retryable-writes/retryable-writes.rst

 The errors `HostNotFound`, `HostUnreachable`, `NetworkTimeout`, `SocketException` may be returned from mongos during problems routing to a shard.
 These may be transient, or localized to that mongos.
-The `WriteConcernFailed` error is returned if the write concern constraints could not be met.

 Why are write operations only retried once?
 -------------------------------------------